aryanguenthner/darkfox/README.md

 - 🔍 **Discover** - Search for .onion sites using Ahmia
 - ✅ **Verify** - Validate discovered onion addresses
-- 📸 **Document** - Capture screenshots and metadata great for investigations
+- 📸 **Document** - Capture screenshots and forensic metadata without visiting the darkweb site!
-- 📊 **Report** - Organize findings in LibreOffice spreadsheets
+- 📊 **Report** - Document and organize findings in a LibreOffice spreadsheet
 - 🔒 **Secure** - Route all traffic through Tor network

 **Perfect for:**